View Product Page

 Step 4 – Image options

-Now we decide to add a custom image to the notification, by enabling the “Add image” option.
+Next we decide to add a custom image to the notification, by enabling the “Add image” option.

-coupon content image
+Add coupon notification image

 In this example, we choose to show an image above the text in the center.